 What happens during a typical session?

-After interviewing you on your lifestyle and medical history, the Polarity Therapist evaluates your energy flow through polarity bodywork.
+After interviewing you on your lifestyle and medical history, the Polarity Practitioner evaluates your energy flow through polarity bodywork.
 This is done by moving their hands from the head to the feet and over the chakras and is done completely clothed.
 They will then apply differing amounts of pressure to the body to stimulate and balance energy flow.
 The practitioner will then advise dietary changes or demonstrate exercises to try at home.

 What are the benefits?